-The Furano Snow School operates out of each base area and has lessons in English.
+There is a ski school that operates out of each base area and has lessons in English.
 They also have ski rentals including top-of-the-range powder skis.
-(Lessons and rentals can be booked via Scout as part of a Furano Ski Package).
+Lessons and rentals can be booked via Scout as part of a Furano Ski Package.
 There are some good terrain park facilities and a night skiing in both zones.

 Furano is one of our top picks for families for a variety of reasons.
 Firstly, kids under 12 ski free!
 Secondly there’s a good selection of self-catered apartments, some of which are within easy walking distance to the ski lifts.
 In addition there’s a good ski school with group lessons in English.
 And lastly, by staying in the Kitanomine village and perhaps venturing into Furano town a few times, you will get at least an essence of the Japanese culture.

 Most of the accommodation in Furano that is best for skiers, is based in the Kitanomine village.
 It spreads down the hill from the ski area, so those in the lower part of the village will have a 10-15 minute walk up the hill in the morning.
 Some are even a bit further away and will probably require a shuttle to get to the slopes.
 Scout wouldn’t recommend staying in the town of Furano.
 Since there’s no town ski shuttle it’s not that easy to get to and from the slopes, unless you have your own car.